Mercedes Baines (MA, CCC, RCC, CAC)

 As the name of my practice (Mind In Body) indicates, I view human beings holistically.
 I understand that the mind and body are connected: the Mind IS the Body and the Mind is IN the Body.
 My understanding of the mind/body connection began when I attended theatre school in my early twenties and deepened over the years through my personal and professional work.
 Actors, just like dancers or athletes, need to be IN their bodies, aware of the bodies’ impulses, fully present and in the moment.
 This is vital not just for performers but for all of us in order fully experience our lives.

 Because there is an emphasis in Western culture to cut off from your body and because many people have had experiences that taught them that the domain of the body is not safe, my training focused on integrating or rather re-integrating the mind and body.
-My training in mind/body awareness included breath and voice work, mindfulness, yoga, Alexander Technique, Feldenkrais, visualizations, improvisation and writing.
+My training in mind/body awareness included training in Somatic Experiencing, breath and voice work, mindfulness, yoga, Alexander Technique, Feldenkrais, visualizations, improvisation and writing.

 Through my work with groups, I have utilized creative expression as a vehicle for transformation and change, as we explored issues such as sexual abuse, relationship issues, sexuality, spirituality, gender identity, racism, culture clash, dating violence, substance abuse, teen homelessness, arranged marriage, body image, eating disorders, and family history.
 The work has been illuminating, empowering, challenging and transforming for all of us.